 - Job Market: Weak

-- Public School Ranking:
+- Public School Ranking: 28

-Location and Weather
+Location and weather

 Cleveland is in Cuyahoga County, Ohio and is the second largest city in Ohio.
-The city is located on the southern shore of Lake Erie across the U.S. maritime border with Canada.
+The city is located on the southern shore of Lake Erie across the US maritime border with Canada.
 40 miles north of Akron Cleveland is home to the famous Rock & Roll Hall of Fame, which is one of the most popular tourist attractions in the city.
 Cleveland attractions include the Cleveland Museum of Art, the Cleveland Zoo, and a popular downtown full of markets, shops, restaurants and bars.
 The city is also home to the famous Major League Baseball team; the "Cleveland Indians".

 In Cleveland, the summers are warm and humid, while the winters are cold and windy.
 The summer high temperatures are in the 80's, with lows in the 60's.
 Winter high temperatures are in the 40's, with lows in the 20's.

 The job growth has increased by .95% over the last year and in ten years, is predicted to have increased by 21.35%.
 The major industries are in health care, social assistance, manufacturing, accommodations and food services.
 The largest companies to work for are Parker Hannifin, Sherwin-Williams, American Greetings, University Hospitals and KeyBank.
 The cost of living is low, due to the Cleveland real estate market and cost and availability of housing.